Train Sequence Classification Network Using Custom Training Loop

 Visualize the first few sequences in a plot.

-figure tiledlayout(2,2) for i = 1:4 nexttile stackedplot(data{i}',DisplayLabels="Channel " + (1:numChannels)); title("Observation " + i + newline + "Class: " + string(labels(i))) xlabel("Time Step") end
+figure tiledlayout(2,2) for i = 1:4 nexttile stackedplot(data{i},DisplayLabels="Channel " + (1:numChannels)); title("Observation " + i + newline + "Class: " + string(labels(i))) xlabel("Time Step") end

 Determine the number of classes in the training data.

-classes = categories(labels); numClasses = numel(classes);
+classNames = categories(labels); numClasses = numel(classNames);

 Partition the data into training and test partitions.
 Train the network using the 90% of the data and set aside 10% for testing.